 Dr Margrethe Bruun Vaage’s main area of research is cognitive film theory.
 She explores the spectator's engagement with fictional films and television series, and more specifically the imagination, the emotions and the moral psychology of fiction.
 Her latest book is entitled The Antihero in American Television (Routledge).
 She has published widely in journals such as the British Journal of Aesthetics, Midwest Studies in Philosophy and Screen, as well as in The Routledge Encylopedia of Film Theory and anthologies such as Cognitive Media Theory and The Oxford Handbook of Cognitive Literary Studies.

-She serves on the Board of Directors of The Society for Cognitive Studies of the Moving Image, as well as the Editorial Board of Projections.
+She serves on the Board of Directors of The Society for Cognitive Studies of the Moving Image, and is an Associate Editor of Projections.

-My area of specialisation is cognitive film theory, at the intersection between film theory, analytical philosophy, cognitive psychology and narratology.
-Thematically, my work focuses on the study of the imagination, the emotions, morality, spectator engagement, and fiction in both film and television.
+Dr Vaage’s area of specialisation is cognitive film theory, at the intersection between film theory, analytical philosophy, cognitive psychology and narratology.
+Thematically, her work focuses on the study of the imagination, the emotions, empathy, morality, spectator engagement and fiction in both film and television.

-In 2016 I published a monograph entitled The Antihero in American Television (Routledge, 2016).
+In 2016 she published a monograph entitled The Antihero in American Television (Routledge).
 The antihero prevails in recent American drama television series.
 Characters such as mobster kingpin Tony Soprano (The Sopranos), meth cook and gangster-in-the-making Walter White (Breaking Bad) and serial killer Dexter Morgan (Dexter) are not morally good, so how do these television series make us engage in these morally bad main characters?
 And what does this tell us about our moral psychological make-up, and more specifically, about the moral psychology of fiction?
-In this book, I argue that the fictional status of these series deactivates rational, deliberate moral evaluation, making the spectator rely on moral emotions and intuitions that are relatively easy to manipulate with narrative strategies.
-Nevertheless, I also argue that these series regularly encourage reactivation of deliberate, moral evaluation.
+In this book, Dr Vaage argues that the fictional status of these series deactivates rational, deliberate moral evaluation, making the spectator rely on moral emotions and intuitions that are relatively easy to manipulate with narrative strategies.
+Nevertheless, she also argues that these series regularly encourage reactivation of deliberate, moral evaluation.
 In so doing, these fictional series can teach us something about ourselves as moral beings—what our moral intuitions and emotions are, and how these might differ from deliberate, moral evaluation.

-I supervise undergraduate or postgraduate students with projects in (analytical/cognitive) film theory, philosophy of film, television studies and narratology.
-I particularly welcome projects latching onto my own areas of specialisation, e.g., the study of the imagination, the emotions, morality, spectator engagement, and fiction both in film and television.
+Dr Vaage is currently the primary supervisor for four PhD students.
+She is happy to receive inquiries from prospective students with plans for projects in (analytical/cognitive) film theory, philosophy of film, television studies and narratology.
+She particularly welcomes projects latching onto her own areas of specialisation and teaching interests as outlined above, e.g. the study of the imagination, the emotions, empathy, morality, spectator engagement and fiction both in film and television.